Cutting-Edge Dentistry For Dental Implants

 - Convenience: Dental implants are convenient and require very little maintenance.
 No more putting your teeth in a glass, messy adhesives, or fear of your dentures falling out.

-- High Success Rate: When placed properly by a prosthodontist, dental implants have a success rate of 98%.
+- High Success Rate: When placed properly by a prosthodontist or oral surgeon, dental implants have a success rate of 98%.

 The reason our team of prosthodontists is able to reach such a high success rate is because we: